zack-mendez/fpgators-rtipcv/README.md

 ## Objectives
 - Interface the OV7670 camera module with the Basys3 FPGA board.
-- Implement real-time image processing algorithms using Verilog.
+- Implement real-time image processing algorithms using VHDL.
 - Display processed images on a VGA monitor.
 - Gain hands-on experience in digital image processing and hardware acceleration.